Real Estate Q&A Series

 1. Who files: Buyer’s closing attorney.
 Where: Register of Deeds (title records) and Clerk of Superior Court, Estates Division (probate file) in the North Carolina county where the property lies.
 What: 30‑year chain review; deeds, deeds of trust, easements, plats, tax and HOA liens, lis pendens, UCC fixture filings; probate filings (will, letters, creditor notice).
 When: Typically within a few business days early in due diligence; probate‑related steps may extend timelines.

 2. If no survivorship and a co‑owner is deceased: determine heirs/devisees.
-If within two years of death and creditor notice was published, have the qualified PR join the deed; if no notice has been published, the seller may need to open an estate and publish notice (claims window at least three months).
+If within two years of death and creditor notice was published, consider whether the qualified PR should join the deed; if no notice has been published, the seller may need to open an estate and publish notice (claims window at least three months).

 3. Collect required signatures (co‑owners, heirs/devisees, and PR if required), resolve liens, then record the deed in the Register of Deeds.
 Update tax records; confirm title insurance issuance.